skellis46/slipbox/somatics unlimited.md

 > can help us to overcome a human/nature alienation and instead create connection.[@wright-2021-using p.203]

 This claim was primary in that it made no reference to research or scholarship by other people.
-There is some sense of mechanism for this effect described by Wright as the "animal’ or ‘natural’ modes of sensing available to us within our bodies" [@wright-2021-using p.203] and which later in the article she develops as principles.
+There is some sense of mechanism for this effect described by Wright as the "'animal' or 'natural' modes of sensing available to us within our bodies" [@wright-2021-using p.203] and which later in the article she develops as principles.

 (I would guess that as of now it is the journal I have read most in my scholarly life, perhaps along with IJSD and CHOR -- but then I've co-edited those journals) I think